Hong Kong Salaries Tax

 Non-assessable income includes:

-- Minimum severance payments and long service payments that are payable under the Employment Ordinance are not assessable income.
+- Severance payments and long service payments that are payable under the Employment Ordinance are not assessable income.
 However, any amount in excess of an employee’s entitlement under the Employment Ordinance is assessable to salaries tax.

 Allowable deductions include: